Akanksha Infertility Clinic

-Patel states that "we provide a legitimate service to those in need, whether it is the couple who desperately want a child or the woman who wishes to change her circumstances, to educate her children, build a house or pay off debts.”
+Patel states that "we provide a legitimate service to those in need, whether it is the couple who desperately want a child or the woman who wishes to change her circumstances, to educate her children, build a house or pay off debts."

 Surrogacy

-This works by the couple going to the clinic, requesting a surrogate, and essentially renting her womb for the next nine months.
+Surrogacy involves the infertile couple going to the clinic, requesting a surrogate, and essentially renting her womb for the next nine months.
 The surrogate will be implanted with the sperm and egg, and hopefully after having a successful birth, will give up the child to its parents.
 The women are then paid.
 Dr. Patel pays her surrogates around 400,000 rupees ($6,500).
 Couples are charged an average of $25,000 to $30,000 per baby.